cypressious/kotlin-webextensions-declarations/README.md

-# Kotlin WebExtensions API Declarations Generator
+# Kotlin WebExtensions API Declarations

 This project contains Kotlin JS declarations for the Firefox WebExtensions API generated from the offical schema files.